-Furthermore, the current system limits access to information and legal assistance simply due to its bureaucratic complexity.
-60% of survey respondents found that the information and assistance provided public by institutions was too complicated for citizens to understand 67% of (Graph 19). survey respondents also found that administrative procedures are unnecessarily complicated and not easy to understand for citizens (Graph 20).
+Furthermore, the current system limits access to information and assistance simply due to its complexity. bureaucratic 60% of survey respondents found that the information and assistance provided public institutions was complicated for citizens to understand (Graph 19).
+67% of survey respondents also found that administrative procedures are unnecessarily complicated and easy to understand for citizens (Graph 20).